Alfresco/docs-alfresco/process-automation/latest/model/connectors/content.md

 ## Security Marks

 The **ADD_SECURITY_MARKS** action is used to add security marks to specific content.
+To add security marks in Process Automation you must have configured security marks in Governance Services.
+For information on security marks in Governance Services, see [Alfresco Governance Services]({% link governance-services/latest/using/index.md %})

 The input parameters from add security marks are: